-[Note: School districts should review their record retention policies/schedules as to the stated retention period for school bus video recordings.
+[Note: Charter schools should review their record retention policies/schedules as to the stated retention period for school bus video recordings.
 The retention time period in the retention schedule should be consistent with the retention time period set forth in this policy.
-The January 2000 School District General Records Retention Schedule, adopted by many school districts, provides that building security/transportation video recordings are to be retained until relooped.]
+The January 2000 School District General Records Retention Schedule provides that building security/transportation video recordings are to be retained until relooped.]